Veterans Affairs Federal Department

 First Time Benefit Receipts

-- US Department of Veterans Affairs (VA) Step 1: Apply at
+- Step 1: Apply at US Department of Veterans Affairs (VA)

 - Step 2: Receive a Certificate of Eligibility from the VA

-- Financial Aid portal Step 3: Complete the Online Financial Aid Application on the
+- Step 3: Complete the Online Financial Aid Application on the Financial Aid portal

-- Financial Aid portal Step 4: Complete the Financial Aid VA Benefits Application on the
+- Step 4: Complete the Financial Aid VA Benefits Application on the Financial Aid portal

-- Student Portal Step 5: File your study list each quarter on your
+- Step 5: File your study list each quarter on your Student Portal

-- Financial Aid portal Step 6: Complete and upload the VA Education Benefit Quarterly Survey on the documents tab in the
+- Step 6: Complete and upload the VA Education Benefit Quarterly Survey on the documents tab in the Financial Aid portal

 -